grafana/terraform-provider-grafana/docs/data-sources/cloud_provider_aws_cloudwatch_scrape_jobs.md

 Read-Only:

 - `aws_account_resource_id` (String) The ID assigned by the Grafana Cloud Provider API to an AWS Account resource that should be associated with this CloudWatch Scrape Job.
+This can be provided by the `id` attribute of the `grafana_cloud_provider_aws_account` resource.
 - `custom_namespace` (Block List) Zero or more configuration blocks to configure custom namespaces for the CloudWatch Scrape Job to scrape.
 Each block must have a distinct `name` attribute.
 When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--scrape_job--custom_namespace))
 - `disabled_reason` (String) When the CloudWatch Scrape Job is disabled, this will show the reason that it is in that state.
 - `enabled` (Boolean) Whether the CloudWatch Scrape Job is enabled or not.